Leethring/simple-dice-game/README.md

 # Simple Dice Game

-There is a simple python script to implement a simple word dice game.
+A python script to implement a simple word dice game.

 ## Start the game